acidtib/genesis-dev/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `reecored` for your own use.
+You can ignore this section if you are building `weycashd` for your own use.

-reecored/reecore-cli binaries are not included in the reecore-Qt.app bundle.
+weycashd/weycash-cli binaries are not included in the weycash-Qt.app bundle.

-If you are building `reecored` or `reecore-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `weycashd` or `weycash-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: